dilafar/anguler-springboot-cloud-migration/README.md

 - **Associate MSI with AKS Cluster Virtual Machine Scale Sets (VMSS)
 - **Create Kubernetes Secret for the `azure.json` file and Deploy ExternalDNS

-### cert-manager Installation and Configuration with Let's Encrypt
+### Cert-Manager Installation and Configuration with Let's Encrypt

-## Step 1: Install cert-manager

-To install cert-manager along with all necessary components (CustomResourceDefinitions, cert-manager, cainjector, and webhook), run the following command:
+- **Install cert-manager
 ```sh
   kubectl apply -f https://github.com/cert-manager/cert-manager/releases/download/v1.6.3/cert-manager.yaml
 ```

-Once cert-manager is installed, you can configure a ClusterIssuer that uses Let's Encrypt's ACME protocol to request certificates.
+- **Once cert-manager is installed, you can configure a ClusterIssuer that uses Let's Encrypt's ACME protocol to request certificates.
 Below is an example of a ClusterIssuer configuration that uses the HTTP-01 challenge and the NGINX ingress controller.

 ```yaml
 apiVersion: cert-manager.io/v1